History of Santa Claus

 “Mountains of historical data and more than 50 years of NORAD tracking information leads us to believe that Santa Claus is alive and well in the hearts of people throughout the world.”

 The North American Aerospace Defense Command (NORAD), “based on flight profile data gathered from over 50 years of NORAD’s radar and satellite tracking, concludes that Santa probably stands about 5 feet 7 inches tall and weighs approximately 260 pounds (before cookies).
 Based on fighter-aircraft photos, we know he has a generous girth (belly), rosy cheeks from sleigh riding in cold weather, and a flowing white beard.

 NORAD can confirm that Santa’s sleigh is a versatile, all weather, multi-purpose, vertical short-take-off and landing vehicle.
 It is capable of traveling vast distances without refueling and is deployed, as far as we know, only on December 24th (and sometimes briefly for a test flight about a month before Christmas).”Read More

 “Science has long shown that Santa Claus is real, and those who claim otherwise are invariably in the pocket of the big toy companies, who don’t want people thinking they can get free playthings and so will pay for their products.”

-Neuroscientist Dean Burnett, PhD, states, “But the evidence is beyond any reasonable doubt, and the arguments of the Santa deniers have been repeatedly debunked…
+Neuroscientist Dean Burnett, stated, “But the evidence is beyond any reasonable doubt, and the arguments of the Santa deniers have been repeatedly debunked…

 Admittedly, the whole ‘flying reindeer’ thing does seem very far-fetched, and this is a fair accusation.
 Investigations suggest that the flying reindeer image is a distortion of the truth, in that reindeer are native to the Arctic so Santa may well keep reindeer on his premises and perhaps they did pull his sleigh originally.
 But there is substantial evidence now to suggest that Santa powers his sled with the energy obtained from a precisely controlled quantum singularity.
 Basically, Santa has access to a small black hole, which he uses to perform his duties.”Read More